 After enjoying some delicious cheap eats, it is time to treat yourself.
 Kochi, in Hell’s Kitchen, serves up mouthwatering Korean cuisine across either a seven or ten-course menu.
 The restaurant received a Michelin star in 2019 and its fixed price courses make it an attainable date night.

-Day 3 The Met & the Brooklyn Bridge
+Day Three: The Met and the Brooklyn Bridge

 Begin your last day in Manhattan by visiting one of the biggest museums in the world, the Metropolitan Museum of Art, otherwise known as the Met.
 With the largest gallery space in the US, the Met presents art works that date back centuries, harking from all parts of the world.